Sustainability at Greenhost

 Sustainability is a fundamental pillar of who we are.

-On a global scale, the Internet and the ICT sector are responsible for high levels of energy waste and environmental pollution.
-We are part of that industry, but we want to take responsibility and do what we can to lower our negative impact.
-This starts with hosting, as this takes up most of our energy consumption.
+On a global scale, the Internet and the ICT sector are responsible for significant energy consumption and environmental impact.
+We are part of that industry, and we believe that comes with responsibility.
+We actively work to reduce our negative impact wherever we can.
+This starts with hosting, as it accounts for the majority of our energy consumption.

-But green hosting at Greenhost means more than just green energy and CO₂ compensation: from the start, we have aimed at using as little energy as possible and this is still crucial in every decision we make.
+But green hosting at Greenhost means more than just green energy and CO₂ compensation: from the start, we have aimed at using as little energy as possible, and this is still crucial in every decision we make.
 By openly publishing our Sustainability Report, we wish to showcase how Greenhost isn't just a name.
+The information on this page is derived from our internal policies and the full sustainability report, as a PDF

 As with every good road trip, we will make a few stops along the way: